what you might want to know BEFORE you write the check...

 does this all mean to YOU the homeowner?
 With so many fingers in the pie it is

-not too hard to figure out that you might end up paying too much for your
+not too hard to figure out that you might end up paying way too much for your

 new carpet.
 These four big national retailers take a large chunk of the profit right off the top and

-then let other privately held corporations and independent
+then let all these other privately held corporations and independent

-contractors have a shot at making some money from you
+contractors have a shot at taking some money from you

 too.
 From costly measuring fees to needless padding upgrades, from carpet

-removal and disposal fees to costly installation add-ons.
+removal and hefty disposal fees to costly installation add-ons.
 There

-are plenty of ways they will try to make you cough up more money
+are plenty of ways they will try to get you to dig deeper and cough up more

 before it's all said and done.